There are three main types of first-aid bandages:

 17. Kinesiology Tape

-Kinesiology (KT) tape is an adhesive tape that is designed to mimic the skin’s elasticity.
+Kinesiology (KT) tape is an adhesive tape designed to mimic the skin’s elasticity.
 It is applied to muscles or ligaments to provide light support.
 It is used to treat injuries, reduce pain and retrain muscles.
 KT tape generally isn’t recommended for sprains as it does not immobilize as an elastic bandage will.

 18. Cohesive Bandage

 Cohesive bandages are made from a material that sticks to itself but won’t stick to skin or hair.
-Because they provide strong compression, cohesive bandages are mostly used to stabilize joints.
+Because they provide strong compression, cohesive bandages are mainly used to stabilize joints.
 Many athletes wear them to prevent injuries.
 It is also commonly used by vets.